Skip to content

 How much is the jewellery market worth?

-Worth $330 billion- and ever growing- the jewellery market is a hugely profitable sector, made up of globally-famous brands, such as Cartier, Pandora, Tiffany & Co., and Swarovski.
+According to a forecast by Fortune Business Insights, the global jewellery market is worth hundreds of billions of dollars and continues to grow year on year.
+Worth over $300 billion and ever growing, the jewellery market is a hugely profitable sector, made up of globally-famous brands, such as Cartier, Pandora, Tiffany & Co., and Swarovski.
 But this sector is also an industry made up of smaller, independent jewellery brands, and even individual makers selling their own necklaces, rings and bracelets on sites such as Instagram and Etsy.
 If you know where to shop (and which brands to shop from), it’s not hard to find ethical jewellery, local makers and jewellery brands with good CSR (Corporate Social Responsibility) and ESG (Environment, Social and Governance) policies.

 As the public, consumers, investors and the fashion press become more and more aware of ethical issues such as Conflict Metals and Fairtrade materials, the demand for ethical jewellery increases, and more jewellery brands become eligible for Ethical Accreditation with The Good Shopping Guide, the standard of sector-shaping ethical conduct.

-See our Jewellery: Ethical Ratings & Comparison Table to compare your favourite brands and read detailed reports on each company.
+See our Jewellery: Ethical Ratings and Comparison Table to compare your favourite brands and read detailed reports on each company.

 What are ‘Conflict Minerals’ and ‘Conflict Diamonds’?